BunnyApocalypse/dashboard-timer/README.md

 # dashboard-timer

-Dashboard is a set of systemd timers and services that will turn off and on monitors at specific times.
+Dashboard is a set of systemd timers and services that will turn off and on monitors running GNOME at specific times.
+It can replace any past uses of xrandr to do this task on Wayland, so long as they are running GNOME.

 ## Configuration